awsdocs/aws-cloudhsm-user-guide/doc_source/key_mgmt_util-getAttribute.md

 Required: Yes

 **\-a**
 Identifies the attribute\.
 Enter a constant that represents an attribute, or `512`, which represents all attributes\.
-For example, to get the key type, enter `256`, which is the constant for the OBJ\_ATTR\_KEY\_TYPE attribute\.
+For example, to get the key type, type `256`, which is the constant for the `OBJ_ATTR_KEY_TYPE` attribute\.
 To list the attributes and their constants, use listAttributes\.
 For help interpreting the key attributes, see the [Key Attribute Reference](key-attribute-table.md)\.
 Required: Yes

 **\-out**
 Writes the output to the specified file\.
-Enter a file path\.
-You cannot write the output to stdout\.
+Type a file path\.
+You cannot write the output to `stdout`\.
-If the specified file exists, `getAttribute` overwrites the file without warning\.
+If the specified file exists, getAttribute overwrites the file without warning\.
 Required: Yes

 ## Related Topics<a name="getAttribute-seealso"></a>

 + listAttributes

-  setAttribute
++ setAttribute

-  findKey
++ findKey

++ Key Attribute Reference